twack/sleephq_api_client/README.md

 # SleepHQ API Client

 This project contains a Python client for interacting with the SleepHQ API.
+It monitors the subfolders in the `file_stores` directory.
+Anytime a new file shows up, it will trigger an upload automatically.

+It is only working for Viatom Ring files right now.
+All the same naming conventions that SleepHQ has for these files are upheld.
+Once the file is uploaded to your SleepHQ account, it is put in a file called `inventory.json` that keeps track of uploaded files.

+In the `constants.py` file there is a `CHECK_FREQ` veriable where you can set how many seconds the application checks the  `file_stores` directory for new files.
+Set this value with some caution with consideration of the computer you are running on.
+The checker is on a seperate thread to try and minimize processor resources.

 ## Project Structure